barseghyanartur/django-fobi/README.rst

 Thus, there are two settings related to the non-existing (not-found) form element- and form handler- plugins.

+- FOBI_DEBUG: Set this to True in your development environment anyway.
+Watch error logs closely.
 - FOBI_FAIL_ON_MISSING_FORM_ELEMENT_PLUGINS: If you want no error to be shown in case of missing form element plugins, set this to False in your settings module.
 Default value is True.